 18. Relax at Secret Bay

-Secret Bay is a secluded beach located on the northern coast of Dominica Island.
+Secret Bay is a secluded beach on Dominica Island’s northern coast.
 The beach is only accessible by boat, which adds to its sense of mystery.

 The water at Secret Bay is crystal clear, and the sand is white and powdery.
-Visitors can find a variety of different shells on the beach, as well as a few small caves.
+Visitors can find shells on the beach and a few small caves.

 With its tranquil atmosphere and natural beauty, Secret Bay is the perfect place to relax and unwind.
 Despite its name, the beach is becoming increasingly popular, so it’s best to visit early in the day to avoid the crowds.